dhhagan/opcsim/docs/tutorial/distribution.rst

 +--------+-------------+------------------+-----------------------+

 How would we go about building this distribution?
-We can add as many modes as we would like, just as we did above.
+We can add as many modes as we would like, following the same method we used above.
 Also, if you look at the API documentation for the ``opcsim.AerosolDistribution`` class, we see that you can add a label for the distribution as an argument upon initiation of the class instance.

 .. code:: ipython3

+    # Initiate a new aerosol distribution which is names 'Urban'
     urban = opcsim.AerosolDistribution("Urban")

+    # Individually add each mode
     urban.add_mode(7100, 0.0117, 10**0.232, "Mode I")
     urban.add_mode(6320, 0.0373, 10**0.25, "Mode II")
     urban.add_mode(960, 0.151, 10**0.204, "Mode III")

-To make things even easier, there are several "sample" distributions included in the package and can be accessed via the ``opcsim.load_distribution`` function.
-The parameters for the distributions are taken directly from Seinfeld and Pandis Table 8.3.
-To read in the distribution, simply provide the name of the type of distribution you would like to use.
+To make things even easier, we have included the model distributions directly into the package which can be accessed via the ``opcsim.load_distribution`` function.
+To import the distribution, simply call ``opcsim.load_distribution`` and provide the name of the distribution you would like to use as an argument.
 Options include:

 -  Urban
 -  Marine